naotohori/notes/docs/proxylibrary.md

 ### Bookmark button to apply proxy
 I even do not want to remember and type the sequence.
-Then I set up a bookmark on my browser like "Reload Button" which we used to use at UMD, so that I just click the button at any article page (see http://lib.guides.umd.edu/reload-button for more info).
+Then I set up a bookmark on my browser like "Reload Button" which we used to use at UMD, so that I just click the button at any article page (see [UMD library website](http://lib.guides.umd.edu/reload-button) for more info).

 Following is the java script you can set to a bookmark.
 This script automatically inserts the proxy server url after the host name.